Native American Facts For Kids was written for young people learning about the Apache Indian

 How do you pronounce the word "Apache"?
 What does it mean?

-Nde or Ndee (which means "the people"), but today most Apache people use the word "Apache" themselves, even when they are speaking
+Nde or Ndee (meaning "the people"), but today most Apache people use the word "Apache" themselves, even when they are speaking

 their own language.